WilliamZhang20/CPS/README.md

 ## Further Notes

-Download times for each solution will now be virtually constant, as now the scraper will only check 1 page with all of the user's correct submissions to that problem.
+Download times for each solution will now be virtually constant, as the scraper will only check 1 page with all of the user's correct submissions to that problem.
 Only the most recent one will be selected for download.
-However, the DMOJ website has a rate limit of 90 requests per minute, so a 1 second break will be taken between processing each problem.
+However, the program also checks a text file to see if the problem's solution has already been downloaded.
+The more problems that the user has solved, the longer it will take for the later downloads.